 Antioxidants are substances that neutralize certain types of harmful molecules in the body (called "pro-oxidants").
 These harmful molecules are found in the environment and are also made inside the body during normal metabolism.
 Antioxidants can be found in foods - rich sources include vegetables, fruits, spices, herbs, green tea, and red wine.

 The APOC3 gene provides the instructions to make a protein called Apolipoprotein C3.
 This protein is found in triglyceride- and cholesterol-containing particles in the blood.
 Apolipoprotein C3 prevents the breakdown of these fat-rich particles in blood.

 A type of omega-6 fat.
 This fat is commonly found in meat, eggs, and dairy.
-It is not an essential fatty acid, meaning the body can produce it on its own.

 An enzyme present in tissues of high metabolic activity (heart, liver, muscle, brain, etc.).
 It is released into the blood after injury or damage to cells.
 Used as a marker of liver function.